AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 ## 10.5 Character Input/Output

 The predicates in this section perform character-level input and output on streams.
-While these predicates are primarily inteded for use on streams opened in text mode, they have meaning for streams opened in binary mode, unless otherwise indicated.
+While these predicates are primarily intended for use on streams opened in text mode, they have meaning for streams opened in binary mode, unless otherwise indicated.
 There are related byte-oriented predicates for streams opened in binary mode.
 (Note that ALS Prolog is more relaxed than the ISO standard; the latter states that character operations cannot be performed on binary streams, and that byte operations cannot be performed on character streams)